LLNL/Surfactant/plugins/cvebin2vex/README.md

 - **Offline Vulnerability Analysis**: Utilizes CVE-bin-tool in offline mode to scan binaries for known vulnerabilities.
 - **OpenVEX Format Conversion**: Transforms CVE-bin-tool JSON output into the OpenVEX format, a standardized way to report vulnerabilities.
-- **Automated Directory Scanning**: Can process all binary files within a specified directory or a single binary file.

 ## Uninstalling